ClearBreach

 • You must notify affected individuals once (a single notice can satisfy both frameworks if it meets the requirements of each)

-Like PIPEDA, Alberta PIPA requires organizations to maintain an internal record of every breach of security safeguards, regardless of whether it triggered RROSH.
+Alberta PIPA requires organizations to maintain an internal record of every breach, regardless of whether it triggered RROSH.
 The OIPC Alberta may request access to this record.
+Following PIPEDA's 24-month retention standard is recommended best practice for organizations subject to both frameworks.

 Your breach record should document: